felinira/magic-wormhole-protocols/file-transfer-protocol.md

 ### Payload transfer

 After receiving the ack, the sender transfers the payload according to the `format`.
-For each file, the data stream must start with the offset requested by the receiver.
+For each file, the data stream must start at the offset requested by the receiver.
 A `payload-v2` message contains only the bytes as value.

 ```json
 {